FirstMegaKTeam/shop/manual.md

 ## 2 Login
 METHOD POST

-http://localhost:5000/login/
+this arrow is only a symbol of the realized relationship between restaurants and guests, there is no direct relationship between these tables http://localhost:5000/login/

 Routes to log in .
 In JSON you must send :
 - email
 - password

 In answer serv set cookie witch JWT

 ## 3 Logout